oss-for-surgtech/workshop-hamlyn2024/posters/README.md

 * References

 ## Poster submission
 We have decided not to include proceedings this time to make the submission process easier and more accessible for everyone using our GitHub repository.
 Hence, please submit your poster proposals by creating a [new issue](https://github.com/oss-for-surgtech/workshop-hamlyn2024/issues/new/choose) with the title of your poster, using poster submissions option ([Get started] button).

 ## Zenodo DOI's for accepted poster
-We request that authors submit their posters to Zenodo, which will provide a formal citation option for their work (e.g., DOI):
+We request that authors submit their posters to Zenodo, which will provide a formal citation option for their work (e.g., DOI).
+See below steps and a figure.
 1. Create an new zenodo submission https://zenodo.org/uploads/new
 2. Drag and drop your PDF poster
 3. Do you already have a DOI for this upload?
 Yes!
-Please add it or NO that automatically create a DOI for your poster.
+Please add it or select `NO` that automatically create a DOI for your poster.
 4. Select resource type: “Poster”, TITLE, creators (names, ORCID, Affilication, Role), Description(abstract of your poster)
 5. Select Licence for our poster
 6. Add detials of the conference